-In connection with the Quarterly Report of Revolution Medicines, Inc. (the "Company") on Form 10-Q for the period ending March 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Revolution Medicines, Inc. (the "Company") on Form 10-Q for the period ended June 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
-Date: May 9 9, 2022 Ву: /s/ Jack Anders Jack Anders Senior Vice President, Finance and Principal Accounting Officer (Principal Financial and Accounting Officer)
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in a Company. l material respects, the financial condition and result of operations of the Date: August 19, 2022 Ву: /s/ Jack Anders Jack Anders Senior Vice President, Finance and Principal Accounting Officer (Principal Financial and Accounting Officer)